joelromanky/joelromanky.github.io/content/bio/about.md

 My work interests are Machine Learning, Deep Learning and Statistics.
 I am strongly interested in Research and Development in these fields.
 Beyond work, I'm a huge fan of Japanese manga :japanese_ogre: and piano :musical_keyboard:.
 I also like volley-ball and e-gaming :video_game:.

+To have more information about my recent activities, work experience or background, check the links below :wink:.

 - [News](../../news/)
 - [Professional Experience](../experience/)
 - [Education](../education/)